 Meanwhile, neurodivergent people face terrible job prospects.
 A great number desire to work.
 Research suggests that they typically demonstrate low absenteeism, superior attention to detail, and a high degree of patience toward repetitive, routine-based duties (Hendricks 2010; Solomon 2020).
 A supervisor at a Goldman Sachs initiative describes autistic people as having a "laser-like focus and great attention to detail, a talent for spotting irregularities, and strong technical skill" (Butcher 2021).
 Despite these skills, approximately 42% of autistic people have never been employed (Roux et al. 2015; Solomon 2020).
-This unemployment rate is worse than that reported for ex-convicts and for many other forms of disabilities (Roux et al. 2015).
-Even among autistic college graduates, roughly 4 out of 5 are either unemployed or critically underemployed (Barnett 2020)3 With an estimated 2.21% of US adults having autism, 50,000 autistic teens aging into adulthood every year (Shattuck et a.
-2012; Roux et al. 2015), and increasing numbers of Autism diagnoses, the number of unemploved autistic adults will continue to grow.
-Since meaningful employment is a crucial feature of life satisfaction and unemployment demands state support, the unemployment problem for neurodivergent people is a serious problem for individuals and society at large.4
+This unemployment rate is worse than that reported for ex-convicts and for people with many other disabilities (Roux et al. 2015).
+Even among autistic college graduates, roughly four out of five are either unemployed or critically underemployed (Barnett 2020).3 With an estimated 2.21% of US adults having autism, 50,000 autistic teens aging into adulthood every year (Shattuck et al. 2012; Roux et al. 2015), and increasing numbers of autism diagnoses, the number of unemployed autistic adults will continue to grow.
+Since meaningful employment is a crucial feature of life satisfaction and unemployment demands state support, the unemployment problem for neurodivergent people is a serious challenge for individuals and society at large.4

-The two trends seem to be on a collision course because it is likely (as we'll argue) that these personality tests have disparate negative impact upon neurodivergent people, just as Brown speculates.
+The growing popularity of pre-employment personality tests and the increasing unemployment rates of neurodivergent people seem to be on a collision course because it is likely (as we'll argue) that these personality tests have disparate negative impacts on neurodivergent people, just as Brown speculates.
 If that is correct, then these tests are exacerbating a major societal problem.
 Yet the resolution of this conflict is not trivial, as we run headlong into a clash between two time-honored principles.
-One is society's desire to not allow mechanisms that have disparate negative impact upon vulnerable classes.
+One is society's desire to not allow mechanisms that have disparate negative impacts on vulnerable classes.
 Neurodivergent people certainly form a class that has been stigmatized and harmed by society.
-Those with mental disabilities, including autistic people, are protected, for instance, in the US by the Americans with Disabilities Act of 1990.
+Those with mental disabilities, including autistic people, are protected, for instance, in the US by the Americans with Disabilities Act (ADA) of 1990.
 The other principle is that employers should be free to hire based on personality type.
-Since there is no essential connection between personality type and race, gender or physical disability, this freedom does not usually have disparate impact upon vulnerable groups in society.5
+Since there is no essential connection between personality type and race, gender, or physical disability, this freedom does not usually have disparate impacts on vulnerable groups in society.5